Chart Color Schemes

 Nirimba demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Nirimba Trail has 24.9% of its residents aged 15 and above with university degrees, compared to Australia's 30.4%.
-This indicates potential for educational development.
-Bachelor degrees are most common at 18.8%, followed by postgraduate qualifications (3.4%) and graduate diplomas (2.7%).
-Vocational credentials are also prevalent, with 43.0% of residents holding them - advanced diplomas at 13.2% and certificates at 29.8%.
+Nirimba trail's educational qualifications lag behind national averages.
+Among residents aged 15+, 24.9% have university degrees compared to Australia's 30.4%.
+This gap suggests room for educational development and skill enhancement.
+Bachelor degrees are the most common at 18.8%, followed by postgraduate qualifications (3.4%) and graduate diplomas (2.7%).

 Frequently Asked Questions - Education